digital-land/extract-alpha/app/posts/weeknotes/2025-11-07-forming-the-research-plan-and-extracting-trees.md

 ## A new sprint

 The team got together to plan the development of key features ready for testing.
 Though some of these have been in existence for a while, they were built into an inaccessible frontend.
 These are being ported over to an Express.js frontend by Kevin and Hannah at great speed, which can utilise the Extract backend.

+Fabia documented the [design thinking for Extract](/design-history/design-thinking-for-extract/), covering some of the build-up to the start of the alpha.

 Fabia also started design research for one of the trickiest features: evaluating the AI’s output alongside the original document, in an accessible way.
 This falls right in the middle of the user’s journey and will set a core design constraint, helping us eliminate a big uncertainty early on.
 [Starting in the middle](https://basecamp.com/shapeup/3.2-chapter-11#start-in-the-middle) can help us address design problems early on, making it quicker to design and develop features in successive weeks.